Learn to Cover a Whole New World

 You are also eligible to apply for special internal awards that can finance your capstone Master’s Research Project.

 Whether you plan to do fieldwork in Canada or abroad, these generous awards can help make your journalism possible.

 Share your work

 You don’t have to wait until graduation to share your work with the world.

 Carleton journalism students produce solid, professional work and we like to showcase it.

 For decades, we have produced a bi-weekly local newspaper, Centretown News, which went online in 2008.

 Our Capital News was one of the earliest online student publications in Canada, and is morphing continuously to keep ahead of industry trends.

-Our works of video journalism are often broadcast locally.
-Our audio journalism goes on the university radio station CKCU.
+Our works of video journalism featured on our current affairs show, The 25th Hour, are often broadcast locally.
+Our audio journalism workshop produces Midweek, which runs on the university radio station CKCU.